 “They can take you tonight, it’s all arranged” she said.
 I could not have cared less anymore.

 Once again, things began to move fast.
-Within the space of 3 years I had been genetically diagnosed with multiple endocrine neoplasia type 2a (MEN2a), along with my mother and my then 2 ½ year old son; I had both tumour-containing adrenal glands removed along with my cancerous thyroid, as did my mother; and my son had a prophylactic removal of his thyroid to avoid developing thyroid cancer.
+Within the space of the next few years I was genetically diagnosed with multiple endocrine neoplasia type 2a (MEN2a), along with my mother and my then 2 ½ year old son; I had both tumour-containing adrenal glands removed along with my cancerous thyroid, as did my mother; and my son had a prophylactic removal of his thyroid to avoid developing thyroid cancer.

-We do relatively well now, on a cocktail of different drugs, and are regularly monitored for optimum doses and disease recurrence (which resulted in the replacement of one of my shoulders in 2007 due to a thyroid cancer bone metastasis).
+I do relatively well now, on a cocktail of different drugs, and am regularly monitored for optimum doses and disease recurrence (which resulted in the replacement of one of my shoulders in 2007 due to a thyroid cancer bone metastasis).
 My son is closely monitored for signs of phaeochromocytomas.

 As you might expect, primary healthcare is one area of concern for me for patients with rare diseases like MEN and Phaeo Para; particularly regarding diagnosis.
 The specialist UK NHS hospital team were fantastic throughout, confirming the need for rare diseases like MEN to be managed in an expert multidisciplinary setting.